Stacking Cassette vs. Rolled Storage Cassette Technology

-I’d like to give an unbiased look at the differences between rolled storage and stacking cassettes as it relates to cash recyclers.
-Let’s take a look at both technologies and understand the good and the bad of each.
+Let's look at the differences between rolled storage modules and stacking cassettes as it relates to cash recyclers and as well as the advantages and disadvantages of each.

-Stacking cassettes store notes just like a normal ATM cassette.
-The difference is that the cash recycler is both stacking and storing the notes as they are processed through the unit.
+Stacking cassettes store notes stacked inside a box-like cassette.
 The notes are placed on top of each other, stacked from the bottom of the cassette to the top.
-When a withdrawal is in progress, notes are removed just like an ATM with friction-based picking.
+The difference is that a stacking cassette in a cash recycler is both stacking and storing the notes as they are processed through the unit for both dispenses AND deposits.
+When a withdrawal is in progress, notes are removed from the cassette using friction-based picking.

 - Typically faster deposit and withdrawal speed.